 receive a great advantage from the undertaking, as it would raise the banks and deepen the bed of the Tiber, and by consequence free them from those frequent inundations to which they are so subject at present; for the channel of the river is observed to be narrower within the walls, than, either below or above them.

 Joseph Addison - Remarks on several parts of Italy, in the years 1701, 1702, 1703

 The last damaging flood of the Tiber occurred in December 1870, right after the annexation of Rome by the Italian State.
 Pope Pius IX called it a divine punishment for the sacrilege which had deprived the Church of its worldly possessions.
 The Italian government, more practically, debated at length on the best ways to protect Rome from further floods.
-Giuseppe Garibaldi, the national hero, strongly supported a project for deviating the river outside the Eternal City and turning its urban course into a canal (that is what happened to the Danube in Vienna), but eventually budget constraints led to a less dramatic plan.
-High walls along the river granted a physical protection to the lower quarters of Rome, but in addition to this the river bed was enlarged at certain locations which reduced the water flow.
-One of these bottlenecks was at Ponte Cestio: the buildings next to S. Bartolomeo all'Isola were pulled down and the two lateral arches of the bridge were enlarged.
+Giuseppe Garibaldi, the national hero, strongly supported a project for deviating the river outside the Eternal City and turning its urban course into a canal (that is what happened to the Danube in Vienna), but eventually budget constraints led to a less expensive project.
+High walls along the river granted a physical protection to the lower quarters of Rome, but in addition to this the river bed was enlarged at some locations which reduced the water flow.
+One of these bottlenecks was at Ponte Cestio: the buildings next to S. Bartolomeo all'Isola were pulled down and the two lateral arches of the bridge were greatly enlarged.

 Ponte Sisto on December 13, 2008

 In the XXth century several dams were built to exploit the energy of the Tiber and of its tributaries for hydroelectric generation; they have reduced the flood hazard and it is very unlikely we will ever see the Tiber flow through the "eye" of Ponte Sisto: in the past, when this happened, it announced a major incoming flood.